rosflight/rosflight_docs/docs/contributing/style-guide.md

 # Style Guide

-Any contributions to the firmware should adhere to the following style guidelines.
+Any contributions to ROSflight/ROScopter/ROSplane should adhere to the following style guidelines.

 ## White Space and Line Endings

 Please try not to commit anything that only changes white space or line endings.
 To check if that's going to happen, run `git diff --check` before you stage your files.
 Git will warn you about obnoxious changes.
 Please fix them.

 ## Code Style
-The following ROSflight code style is based on the [ROS C++ style guide](http://wiki.ros.org/CppStyleGuide).
+ROSflight follows the [ROS2 C++ style guide](https://docs.ros.org/en/humble/The-ROS2-Project/Contributing/Code-Style-Language-Versions.html), with some more specific guidelines below.
+Please follow first the style guidelines below, and then the ROS2 guidelines.

-ROSflight uses the C++11 standard.
+ROSflight uses the C++17 standard.

 ### Indentation